 The Heavenly Voice

 Stell and Josh have the longest friendship among the members of SB19, having danced together in Se-Eon, but Stell's history goes back farther than that.
 He was never one to shy away from his responsibilities, so while studying in high school, he also pursued his passion for dance.
 While studying Hotel and Restaurant Management at STI College Makati, he also struggled to balance performing as a dancer and working to pay for school.
 The pressure took its toll, and Stell was hospitalized with the beginnings of pulmonary edema(1,2).
 That was the moment he had to reevaluate his goals.
 He spent 6 months in Japan with his aunt, recovering and saving money before coming home to the Philippines and continuing his dancing career with Se-Eon.
 His hard work paid off.
 Se-Eon won seven international dancing competitions, including the 2014 KPOP Festival held in Incheon(12).
-He auditioned for ShowBT with his teammate, Josh, and SB19's Heavenly Voice was found.
+He auditioned with his teammate, Josh, and SB19's Heavenly Voice was found.

 The Creative Director

 The bunso (youngest) of the group, Justin, had his own unique journey to joining SB19.
 Often the first to admit that he didn't have the same early life struggles as his co-members, Justin used his hard work and empathy to uplift others(1,2).
 Like Ken, he was a student before starting training with ShowBT.
 Justin majored in Multimedia Arts at De La Salle College of St. Benilde and acted in several student productions.
 He also created several animated productions and excelled in painting and art.
 It's no surprise now that he had a passion for performing.
-It was Josh who recruited him to ShowBT after they performed together in the cover group, Zero to Hero, which was Justin's debut stage.
+It was Josh who recruited him after they performed together in the cover group, Zero to Hero, which was Justin's debut stage.
 He graduated with an honorable mention in July 2018 after balancing studying and training with SB19 for years.
 It was only 2 months before their debut.
 Today, he acts as the creative director for their music videos, concerts and many of their photoshoots.
 Originally billed as the group's visual, Justin is much more than just a pretty face.

 The CEO

 Ken proved to be the missing piece for SB19.
-Hailing from the far-flung province of Cagayon De Oro, Ken grew up in a very different environment than the others.
+Hailing from the far-flung province of Cagayan De Oro, Ken grew up in a very different environment than the others.
 He often speaks of his childhood as simple, having grown up with his grandparents.
 They had no cell phone service and slept on sleeping mats or banig(1,2).
 His family did have a love of music and playing instruments, which Ken inherited.
 He was a student studying Architecture at the Technological Institute of the Philippines and only discovered his natural talent for dance when he was forced to join a dance team for his grades.
 Not long afterward, Ken began joining K-Pop cover groups and national competitions.
 He met Josh, who knew him as a formidable opponent during this time.
-Josh could think of no one better to join them at ShowBT; after a single virtual interview and audition, Ken traveled across the country to complete SB19(4).
+Josh could think of no one better to join them; after a single virtual interview and audition, Ken traveled across the country to complete SB19(4).
 Today, he's not only the main dancer, but has a budding solo career and clothing line, earning him the affectionate title of 'The CEO' from his fans.

 And Then There Were Five...

-For all their effort and hype, Go Up was nearly SB19's swan song.
+For all their effort and hype, 'Go Up' was nearly SB19's swan song.

 ShowBT Philippines (SBT) became home for the 5 young men.
 SBT is the Philippine branch of the Korean entertainment company of the same name.
 They began auditions on August 23, 2016, for a performance group consisting of Filipino singers and dancers after observing the immense talent of many Filipinos and the uniqueness of their fluency in English and Filipino(8,9).
-After several rounds of auditions, the first batch of thirty ShowBT trainees emerged.
+After several rounds of auditions, the first batch of thirty trainees emerged.
 The training wasn't for the faint of heart.
 Following the same system as Korean entertainment companies, the members were known to train 9+ hours a day for minimal wages.
 Over time the trainees dropped out until the SB19 we know today was born.

 Despite their current success, even after their debut, they still struggled.
 It was a full year between their debut single, 'Tilaluha' (Stop Crying), and their sophomore single, 'Go Up'.
 For all their effort and hype, Go Up was nearly SB19's swan song.
 They had decided to give it until the end of the year, and if the single hadn't gone anywhere, they would have disbanded.